 - Service Delivery Plans: Every year, the PGT creates a service delivery plan (SDP) for the next three years that the provincial government reviews and approves.
-The SDP outlines what the PGT wants and needs to achieve in its operations - Annual Reports: Our annual reports document our activities, financials and SDP results for every fiscal year.
-Our annual reports and SDPs are publicly available on our website's Reports and publications page - Auditing: The PGT undergoes independent auditing each year.
+The SDP outlines what the PGT wants and needs to achieve in its operations. - Annual Reports: Our annual reports document our activities, financials and SDP results for every fiscal year.
+Our annual reports and SDPs are publicly available at www.trustee.bc.ca/reports-and-publications - Auditing: The PGT undergoes independent auditing each year.
 An external auditor verifies the PGT's reporting on results and assesses how well the PGT managed client and corporate funds.
 This helps ensure that the PGT is accurate when publicly reporting its activities